 This is by no means an exhaustive list of what you’ll need to take care of before taking off for a long-term journey, but it’s a starting point.

-- Issue Power of Attorney to a trusted family member or friend in case he/she needs to act legally on your behalf.
+Be sure to leave an authorized Power of Attorney (PoA) to a trusted family member or friend in case he/she needs to act legally on your behalf.

 It seems like every traveler has their own “essential travel gear” list.
 Here’s ours based on our seven years of traveling in every sort of country, climate or luxury level.